 Since progesterone is a key hormone which the body uses in detoxification, the body’s progesterone levels are often depleted in chronic illness.
 To restore progesterone, the use of a natural progesterone cream such as Quantum Natural Gesterone Cream can quickly rebuild the progesterone levels to promote cellular detoxification as well as re-establish a healthy estrogen-progesterone balance provided that there is good adrenal function.

 As the body ages, testosterone levels typically decline in both men and women.
-Studies show that testosterone may be the single most important hormone that aging men need to maintain strength, vitality and sense of well being.
+Studies show that testosterone may be the single most important hormone that aging men need to maintain strength, vitality, and sense of well being.
 Natural testosterone support may be a key player in hormone balance for both men and women.

 The most common hormonal imbalance is adrenal dysfunction.
-Adrenal stress is epidemic in America.
+Adrenal stress is an epidemic in America.
 The adrenals play 3 key roles: 1) balancing fluids, 2) settling inflammation in the body when needed and 3) providing sufficient energy to get through each day.

 Quantum Estro Complex serves as a natural estrogen source.
 It is a phytonutrient formula featuring natural SERMs (selective estrogen receptor modulators) such as fermented isoflavones from nontoxic soy (not common, toxic unfermented isoflavone concentrates which are not recommended), red clover extract and DIM (diindolylmethane) which act as a natural-source estrogens, especially helpful during and after menopause.